Course Guide: Mathematics

 Graduation Requirement Satisfied: Math

-IB Math Applications and Interpretation SL C/D is the second year of a two-year course that is part of the IB Diploma Programme and prepares students to take the IB examination in May of their second year.
+IB Math Applications and Interpretation SL C/D is the second-year of a four-part course series.
+Completion of all four parts is one component of the IB Diploma Programme and prepares students to take the IB examination in May of their second year.
 This course emphasizes mathematical modeling and statistics.
 Students solve real-world problems, construct and communicate this mathematically and interpret the conclusions or generalizations.
 Students develop strong technology skills and understand the links between theoretical and practical concepts in mathematics.
-For students interested in social sciences, natural sciences, medicine, statistics, business, some economics, psychology, design and other non-STEM fields .
+For students interested in social sciences, natural sciences, medicine, statistics, business, engineering, some economics, psychology, design and other non-STEM fields.

 IB Math Analysis and Approaches Standard Level A/B